greenelab/deep-review/sections/04_study.md

 One of the first techniques of *de novo* genome binning used self-organizing maps, a type of neural network [@tag:Abe].
 Essinger et al.
-[@tag:Essinger2010_taxonomic] used Adaptive Resonance Theory (ART) to cluster similar genomic fragments and showed that it had better performance than k-means.
+[@tag:Essinger2010_taxonomic] used Adaptive Resonance Theory to cluster similar genomic fragments and showed that it had better performance than k-means.
 However, other methods based on interpolated Markov models [@tag:Salzberg] have performed better than these early genome binners.
 Neural networks can be slow and therefore have had limited use for reference-based taxonomic classification, with TAC-ELM [@tag:TAC-ELM] being the only neural network-based algorithm to taxonomically classify massive amounts of metagenomic data.
 An initial study successfully applied neural networks to taxonomic classification of 16S rRNA genes, with convolutional networks providing about 10% accuracy genus-level improvement over RNNs and random forests [@tag:Mrzelj].
 However, this study evaluated only 3000 sequences.

 Neural network uses for classifying phenotype from microbial composition are just beginning.
 A standard multi-layer perceptron (MLP) was able to classify wound severity from microbial species present in the wound [@doi:10.1016/j.bjid.2015.08.013].
-Recently, Ditzler et al. associated soil samples with pH level using MLPs, deep-belief networks (DBNs), and recurrant neural networks (RNNs) [@tag:Ditzler3].
+Recently, Ditzler et al. associated soil samples with pH level using MLPs, DBNs, and RNNs [@tag:Ditzler3].
 Besides classifying samples appropriately, internal phylogenetic tree nodes inferred by the networks represented features for low and high pH.
 Thus, hidden nodes might provide biological insight as well as new features for future metagenomic sample comparison.
 Also, an initial study has shown promise of these networks for diagnosing disease [@tag:Faruqi].